SitNav/Market_1.0/AMPLIFY_MIGRATION_PROGRESS.md

 - **To**: AWS S3 with CloudFront
 - **Benefits**: Global CDN, unlimited storage, automatic backups

-## 🚀 **Ready for Phase 2**
+## 🚀 **Ready for Phase 3 - Deployment**

-The foundation is complete!
+The migration is complete!
 Your TerraNav marketplace now has:
-- ✅ Complete GraphQL schema
+- ✅ Complete GraphQL schema with DynamoDB
-- ✅ Full authentication system
+- ✅ Full AWS Cognito authentication system
-- ✅ File storage capabilities
+- ✅ S3 file storage with CloudFront CDN
-- ✅ Real-time subscriptions
+- ✅ Real-time subscriptions for messaging
-- ✅ Enterprise security
+- ✅ Enterprise-grade security and scaling
+- ✅ React components fully integrated with Amplify
+- ✅ Seamless React Query integration
+- ✅ Advanced marketplace functionality
+- ✅ Real-time commenting and cart features

-**Next**: Convert your React components to use the new Amplify backend!
+**Next**: Deploy to AWS Amplify using the CLI!